 - Go with a roll of tape instead of strips, which is easier to apply

 - If you find yourself taking off the tape before you wake up, don’t despair!
 This is great information.
-Work with your doctor or dentist to understand what’s preventing you from nose breathing—the most common culprits are a stuffy, dusty bedroom, allergies, and a deviated septum which is easily fixed with a common surgical procedure.
+Work with your doctor or dentist to understand what’s preventing you from nose breathing.
+The most common culprits are a stuffy, dusty bedroom, allergies, or a deviated septum, which is easily fixed with a common surgical procedure.

 It’s time to do what our bodies were designed to do, and that is to breathe through our noses.
 Try mouth taping.
 You can’t guarantee that you’re nose breathing all night long – your mouth may fall open in the middle of the night.
-Find out if you can breathe all night long though your nose, and if you can, enjoy the benefits of doing so.
+Find out if you can breathe all night long through your nose, and, if you can, enjoy the benefits of doing so.
 If you can’t, then you know to see your doctor to get that nasal blockage fixed for better breathing, better sleep, and better health.

 Where Do I Buy Mouth Tape?